unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 reviewed.
 They provide a mechanism to approve or reject the work on a given branch.
 They also help facilitate discussion and feedback on the specified commits.

+Rebasing
+Instead of regular merges which may muddy the history we can rebase the feature branch onto the master branch.
+This moves the entire feature branch so that it begins at the tip of the master branch.
+All work is still there but we have re-written history.

+Instead of using a merge commit, rebasing rewrites history by creating new commits for each of the original feature branch commits.